AlaskanAstro/AK.how.to/docs/flats.md

 This is a classic and simple way to take flats with equipment almost anyone has.
 Simply place a <a href="https://youtu.be/h_m-BjrxmgI" target="_blank">Plain White T</a> over the front of your scope and aim it at zenith (straight up).
 The morning or even afternoon sky is a great even source of illumination. **Please do not point your scope at the sun.** With a DSLR, set your mode dial to Av (Aperture Priority) mode and take 12-30 images.
 Again make sure your f-stop stays the same.

-With a dedicated AP cam you’ll need to use your control software of choice (it’s NINA) to find an exposure length that roughly centers the histogram.
-With NINA’s Flat Wizard, this can be done automatically.
+With a dedicated AP cam you’ll need to use your control software of choice (it’s <a href="https://nighttime-imaging.eu/" target="_blank">NINA</a>) to find an exposure length that roughly centers the histogram.
+With NINA’s <a href="https://nighttime-imaging.eu/docs/develop/site/tabs/flatwizard/" target="_blank">Flat Wizard</a>, this can be done automatically.
 Like with Bias, I do recommend keeping the minimum exposure length above 0.2s to avoid weird video readout modes.
 You may need to experiment with more or fewer layers of T shirt to get a reasonable length exposure.
 Take a set of Flats for each filter.

 -Insert T-Shirt